OrgFlow-Actions/demo/README.md

 Let's use the name `QA` for the new environment.
 Provide the name of your existing `OFQA` sandbox, and enter the branch name `sandbox/qa`.
 The branch will be created for you.

 #### 3b.
-Add another environment
+Add another environment (again)

-You'll want two sandbox environments on your stack (so that you don't need to make any changes to production), so repeat the step from above.
+You'll want two sandbox environments on your stack to get the most out of this demo, so repeat the step from above.
 This time, let's name the second environment `UAT`.
 Provide the name of your existing `OFUAT` sandbox, and `sandbox/uat` for the branch name.
 The branch will be created for you.

 ### 4. Change some metadata in Salesforce